Insight > Lodging Market Korea 2005-2023

 ② Classification of Supply

 This report uses the Establishment Types as the classification system of supply, which incorporates the classification systems of lodging establishment types pursuant to individual regulations, building types of lodging properties pursuant to the Building Act, and business types of lodging enterprises pursuant to the Business Type Code.
-As such, the data for lodging establishments are classified and compiled into tourist hotels, other hotels, timeshares, general lodgings, residential lodgings, rural minbaks, urban minbaks and other lodgings.
+As such, the data for lodging establishments are classified and compiled into tourist hotels, other hotels, resort condos, general lodgings, residential lodgings, rural minbaks, urban minbaks and other lodgings.

 ③ Measurement of Supply